I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational vehicles.

 In cases where there are many stains, people generally choose to avoid the problems that go along with making a repair themselves and seek professional help.

 While this is always a good idea in theory, when it comes to cost, doing this can be outrageously expensive.
-One person on this forum recently got a quote from a dealership of $8,000 to repair her unit’s visible ceiling stains plus the hidden damage!
+I once knew someone who got a quote from a dealership of $8,000 to repair her unit’s visible ceiling stains plus the hidden damage!

 This story highlights the financial problems people might face when asking RV service departments to do work for them.
 They will tell you that there is no way for them to know if leaks did major damage without removing part of the ceiling fabric, but while this is true, the fact is that removal of the ceiling fabric may not be necessary.